-Anyone wishing to be in school as a volunteer on a regular basis should request a CPS Registration Form for Voluntary Helpers (see Appendix A) from the School Office.
+Anyone wishing to be in school as a volunteer on a regular basis can find the CPS Registration Form for Voluntary Helpers (see Appendix A) in the 'Parent and Volunteer Helpers' section of the school website.
 On receipt of your completed form, the school will then process your application that will include seeking two references and an enhanced DBS (Disclosure and Barring Scheme) clearance check.